 In species where the young need to be looked after, this nurturing is always done by the female, isn’t it?
 Well, you should know how this works by now and I’m afraid that’s not always the case either.
 There are plenty of examples of fathers caring for their young, from birds like the rhea, the sandpiper and the penguin (the father incubates the eggs and cares for the chicks) to bat-eared foxes (the male spends more time caring for the young than the female) and several species of fish known collectively as mouthbrooders (the father carries the eggs and sometimes the newly hatched young in his mouth to protect them).

 Chromosomes (pronounced KRO-moh-so-ms) are the part of a cell that contains your genetic information.
 Ok, I can hear you saying, but chromosomes are always XX in a female and XY in a male.
-And you’re right, if we’re talking about humans.
-But there are a number of species (particularly turtles and alligators) where the sex of the offspring is determined by the temperature that the eggs are incubated at.
+But actually that’s not always true even in humans, and there are a number of species (particularly turtles and alligators) where the sex of the offspring is determined by the temperature that the eggs are incubated at.

 Eggs or sperm